 This can be achieved, even in a light room, by adding in the right aspects.

 - worn architectural details and furnishings (sectional sofas like these are great for fall!)

 This being said, I changed a few things in my living room.

-I lightened it up but I also added a few warm aspects that I believe warms it up just the perfect amount for autumn.
+I lightened things up but I also added some warm aspects to warm it up for autumn.

 I added pillows of soft gold and warm sweater-like textures.

 I textured my brick wall with a vintage feel.

 I added wicker aspects, like this wicker tray.